New Egyptian crisis threatens currency, finances

-Growth in North Africa's biggest economy has flat lined in the 16 months since the toppling of Mubarak's 30-year regime.
-Currency reserves have halved, undermining the value of the Egyptian pound and troubling external creditors who are owed almost $6 billion (3.81 billion pounds) over the next 12 months, according to data from Bank of America/Merrill Lynch.
+Growth in North Africa's biggest economy has flatlined in the 16 months since the toppling of Mubarak's 30-year regime.
+Currency reserves have halved, undermining the value of the Egyptian pound and troubling external creditors who are owed almost $6 billion in the current financial year.

 Potential investors have been looking to this weekend's presidential election to resolve the policy limbo and pave the way for aid and business finance.